National Health Investors (NYSE:NHI) Issues FY 2022 Earnings Guidance

 National Health Investors (NYSE:NHI – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $4.32-$4.42 for the period.
 The company issued revenue guidance of -.

-National Health Investors (NYSE:NHI – Get Rating) last announced its quarterly earnings results on Monday, May 9th.
-The real estate investment trust reported $0.18 EPS for the quarter, missing analysts’ consensus estimates of $0.63 by ($0.45).
+National Health Investors (NYSE:NHI – Get Rating) last released its earnings results on Monday, May 9th.
+The real estate investment trust reported $0.18 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.63 by ($0.45).
+The company had revenue of $71.33 million for the quarter, compared to analyst estimates of $73.06 million.
 National Health Investors had a return on equity of 5.55% and a net margin of 29.35%.
-The company had revenue of $71.33 million during the quarter, compared to the consensus estimate of $73.06 million.
-During the same quarter in the prior year, the firm earned $1.24 earnings per share.
-The business’s revenue was down 11.8% compared to the same quarter last year.
-Equities analysts anticipate that National Health Investors will post 4.45 EPS for the current fiscal year.
+The business’s revenue for the quarter was down 11.8% compared to the same quarter last year.
+During the same period last year, the company posted $1.24 earnings per share.
+Research analysts predict that National Health Investors will post 4.45 EPS for the current fiscal year.

-A number of analysts have recently commented on the stock.
-StockNews.com assumed coverage on shares of National Health Investors in a research note on Thursday, March 31st.
+Several equities analysts have commented on NHI shares.
+BMO Capital Markets dropped their target price on National Health Investors from $63.00 to $61.00 and set an outperform rating for the company in a research report on Tuesday, April 19th.
+Credit Suisse Group initiated coverage on National Health Investors in a research note on Tuesday, February 1st.
+They issued an underperform rating and a $51.00 price target for the company.
+Zacks Investment Research raised National Health Investors from a strong sell rating to a hold rating in a research note on Friday, May 13th.
+Finally, StockNews.com initiated coverage on National Health Investors in a research note on Thursday, March 31st.
 They issued a hold rating for the company.
-BMO Capital Markets dropped their price objective on shares of National Health Investors from $63.00 to $61.00 and set an outperform rating on the stock in a report on Tuesday, April 19th.
-Zacks Investment Research raised shares of National Health Investors from a strong sell rating to a hold rating in a report on Friday, May 13th.
-Finally, Credit Suisse Group began coverage on shares of National Health Investors in a report on Tuesday, February 1st.
-They issued an underperform rating and a $51.00 price objective on the stock.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and two have assigned a buy rating to the company.
-According to data from MarketBeat, National Health Investors currently has a consensus rating of Hold and a consensus target price of $62.00.
+One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and two have given a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus price target of $62.00.

-A number of large investors have recently modified their holdings of NHI.
-State Street Corp lifted its holdings in National Health Investors by 15.9% during the first quarter.
-State Street Corp now owns 2,186,194 shares of the real estate investment trust’s stock valued at $130,904,000 after purchasing an additional 299,737 shares in the last quarter.
-BlackRock Inc. lifted its holdings in National Health Investors by 3.3% during the fourth quarter.
-BlackRock Inc. now owns 4,539,322 shares of the real estate investment trust’s stock valued at $260,874,000 after purchasing an additional 145,018 shares in the last quarter.
-Millennium Management LLC lifted its holdings in National Health Investors by 346.2% during the fourth quarter.
-Millennium Management LLC now owns 153,129 shares of the real estate investment trust’s stock valued at $8,800,000 after purchasing an additional 118,811 shares in the last quarter.
-Renaissance Technologies LLC purchased a new position in National Health Investors during the first quarter valued at approximately $4,131,000.
-Finally, Vanguard Group Inc. lifted its holdings in National Health Investors by 1.0% during the first quarter.
-Vanguard Group Inc. now owns 6,404,110 shares of the real estate investment trust’s stock valued at $377,907,000 after purchasing an additional 60,990 shares in the last quarter.
-63.53% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+Morgan Stanley grew its position in National Health Investors by 25.1% during the second quarter.
+Morgan Stanley now owns 186,396 shares of the real estate investment trust’s stock worth $12,497,000 after buying an additional 37,450 shares in the last quarter.
+Jane Street Group LLC bought a new stake in National Health Investors during the third quarter worth about $966,000.
+LPL Financial LLC lifted its stake in shares of National Health Investors by 23.9% in the 4th quarter.
+LPL Financial LLC now owns 8,242 shares of the real estate investment trust’s stock valued at $474,000 after acquiring an additional 1,589 shares during the last quarter.
+MML Investors Services LLC lifted its stake in shares of National Health Investors by 8.7% in the 4th quarter.
+MML Investors Services LLC now owns 5,336 shares of the real estate investment trust’s stock valued at $307,000 after acquiring an additional 427 shares during the last quarter.
+Finally, Millennium Management LLC lifted its stake in shares of National Health Investors by 346.2% in the 4th quarter.
+Millennium Management LLC now owns 153,129 shares of the real estate investment trust’s stock valued at $8,800,000 after acquiring an additional 118,811 shares during the last quarter.
+Hedge funds and other institutional investors own 63.53% of the company’s stock.

 About National Health Investors (Get Rating)